mbuckaway/scheduler/README.md

 # Sample Python Scheduler

 This is an example of a scheduler written in Python.
 It reads a config file, starts and stops processes, and writes data to a UNIX socket.
+The code has been tested on Python 3.9 on Mac OSX and Ubuntu Linux 20.20.

 ## Config File Format